PSESD/srx-services-xsre/README.md

 messageId | Consumer-generated.
 If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 messageType | If specified, must be set to: REQUEST | REQUEST queueId | Contains the identity of one of the Consumer’s assigned Queues to which the delayed Response from the Service Provider to this request must be routed. |
-requestAction | If specified, must be set to: QUERY | QUERY requestId | Consumer-generated.
+requestAction | If specified, must be set to: QUERY, UPDATE, or DELETE | QUERY requestId | Consumer-generated.
 If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 requestType | If specified, must be set to: IMMEDIATE | IMMEDIATE responseAction | Must match requestAction | QUERY